Under Construction.

 2004—Present

-In 2004, I started a small freelance design agency.
-I've worked with DaySpring (Hallmark), AllianceBernstein, and a number of tech startups.
-As an agency subcontractor, I did work for well-known brands including Chrysler SRT, whose website I designed in 2013.
-Typically a solo effort, at its peak Attic Door consisted of a team of 4 designers and developers.
+Went on to work with DaySpring (Hallmark), AllianceBernstein, and a number of tech startups.
+As an agency subcontractor, I designed Chrysler SRT's 2013 website.
+Typically a solo enterprise, at its peak Attic Door was a team of four.

 Production Assistant